 Is it OK to bring my 2-year-old/friend/wife/mistress/parents-visiting-from-out-of-town/neighbor-kid-who-just-won’t-leave-me-alone?
 I don’t need to purchase a ticket for him/her/them, do I?

-Think of the “ticket” as less a ticket for “admission” and more for the actual pizza and plus-item.
-The ticket is a token you redeem for your pizza and plus-item.
+Think of the “ticket” as less a ticket for “admission” and more for the actual pizza.
+The ticket is a token you redeem for your pizza.
 If you want to split your pizza(s) howevermany ways, you are welcome to bring a friend or two or more.
 Just don’t go crazy.
 Our host restaurant, EMILY, only has about 35 seats.

 I’ve been trying to buy tickets for the past three pop-ups, but when I log on at the exact time the tickets go on sale they are “unavailable.”
 Minutes later they are “sold out.”
 I see there is a strong demand, which is great, but I don’t see how it’s possible to ever get a ticket.
 Is there something I am missing?

 First, I would like to say that I wish I had more tickets to sell.
 We’re pretty much at capacity right now, with 5 pizzas per seating.
-(Seatings happen every 20 minutes from noon to 2pm.)
+(Seatings happen every 20 minutes.)
 We cannot physically fit more pizzas in the oven than that while still maintaining food and service quality.
 So, yes, it is very much a question of supply and demand.
 Let me explain the Eventbrite ticketing terminology.…

 Unavailable: When a buyer puts ticket(s) into her cart, she has 8 minutes to complete the purchase.
 During that time, the status for a given seating switches to “Unavailable.”